 That’s when I decided to teach the world about food storage and emergency preparedness.
 It was a natural passion for me because I had lived this way my entire life.
 So, here I am today.
 I am very grateful that you let me into your homes to teach you.
 I must say, I learn from you as well.
 I thank you from the bottom of my heart for following my blog.

 Just so you know, when I started my blog, I had to learn to cut and paste stuff.
 Yep, I own it.
 I had to learn how to use WORD and make a pdf.
-I started my website with blogger, but I wanted more.
+I started my website with Blogger, an entry-level blog development group, but I wanted more.
 So, then I started looking at other blogs.
 I HAD to have a WordPress website.

 I interviewed three web designers and I knew instantly I wanted Jenny at a website company right here in St. George, Utah.
 We clicked from the get-go.
 She had someone that worked with her by the name of Chad.
 We clicked instantly as well.
 I always said, just design it, you both are experts.
 I don’t need choices, just do it.
 I want purple, and they took the ball and ran with it by designing my first website.